 Like any other plant, your grass requires water, sun, and nutrients to look its best.
-Because of its fast rate of growth, it also needs a regular trimming schedule to stimulate root growth and nutrient uptake.
+Because of its fast growth, it also needs a regular trimming schedule to stimulate root growth and nutrient uptake.
 Watering schedules should also be based on the type of grass you grow, as should fertilizer and weed killer use.

 Fertilizer Purpose and Use

-Soils hold nutrients as organic matter decomposes and insects work their way through the substrate.
+Soils hold nutrients as organic matter decomposes and insects work through the substrate.
 But they can only hold so much, and when a healthy root system is actively using up nutrients, it is only a matter of time before the soil becomes depleted.
 You can help keep this from becoming a problem by getting on a good fertilizer schedule that helps provide what your grasses need at certain times of the growing season.

 Not only do the seasons help dictate fertilizer use, so does the type of grass you have.
-Luckily, problem solving grass types are easy with the help of a local Extension Office, and fertilizer manufacturers provide the information you need through their website and upon the bags of their products.
+Luckily, problem-solving grass types are easy with the help of a local Extension Office, and fertilizer manufacturers provide the information you need through their website and upon the bags of their products.

-What is a Fertilizer Spreader?
+What Is a Fertilizer Spreader

 The best fertilizer spreaders have advanced features, like adjustable spread width, to provide complete control of the spread of your product, and are often useful for other seasonal applications.